 Larissa Hale

-Managing Director of Indigenous Women of the Great Barrier Reef & The Earthshot Prize 2022 Winner
+Managing Director of the Queensland Indigenous Women's Ranger Network & Board Member of the Great Barrier Reef Foundation

-• Former Managing Director of Yuku-Baja-Muliku Landowners & Reserves Ltd
+• Managing Director of he Yuku-Baja-Muliku Landowners & Reserves Ltd.

 To enquire about Larissa Hale for your event or corporate function, simply contact us via agent@sustainability-speakers.com or call a booking agent on 0207 1010 553.